 Toy hauler units are vehicles designed to transport "toys" to and from camping areas.
-Larger unites may have a wall built between the cargo area and camper area with a door.
-The cargo area with a wall will be sealed to prevent fuel vapors from entering the camper area.
+Larger units may have a wall built between the cargo area and camper area with a door.

-Any cargo in the rear area MUST BE secured behind the axles during movement of the unit.
+Any cargo in the rear area MUST be secured behind the axles during movement of the unit.
 Any two wheeled items, such as bicycles or motorcycles, will require additional support to the front wheel, such as a "wheel chock".
 Any such stabilizer item should be installed per the manufacturer's instructions.